erooma/Linux-Server-Application/README.md

 ### Securing the server

 e.
-Change the SSH port from 22 to 2200
+Change the SSH port from 22 to 2200.
+Ensure that SSH access via port 2200 is set in */etc/ssh/sshd_config*.

+>`# What ports, IPs and protocols we listen for`
+>`Port 2200`

+(you may wish to have PasswordAccess while performing these operations in case there is a timing error!)

 f.
-Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
+Determine ufw (firewall) status with the following command:

+>`ufw status`

+Once determining that ufw is disabled, change the ports as required:

+>`sudo ufw allow 2200/tcp` for ssh login

+>`sudo ufw allow 80/tcp` for HTTP

+>`sudo ufw allow 123/udp` for NTP

+>`sudo ufw enable` to enable the firewall

+g.
+Consider addition of additional protection to monitor for repeated unsuccessful login attempts and ban attackers.

+>`sudo apt-get install fail2ban`
+>`sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local` to copy the local config file
+>`set bantime  = 1800
+  destemail = admin@SERVER
+  action = %(action_mwl)s
+  change ssh port to = 2220`
+>`sudo service fail2ban stop`
+>`sudo service fail2ban start`

+This package can alert the administrator of necessary upgrades via email.
+Install application *sendmail* in anticipation of mail access via server.
+(note: email functionality has not been fully implemented on this server)

 ### Install the application

-g.
+h.
 Install and configure Apache to serve a Python mod_wsgi application

-h.
+i.
 Install and configure PostgreSQL:
    i.
 Do not allow remote connections ii.
 Create a new user named catalog that has limited permissions to your catalog application database

-i.
+j.
 Install git, clone and set up your Catalog App project (from your GitHub repository from earlier in the Nanodegree program) so that it functions correctly when visiting your server’s IP address in a browser.
 Remember to set this up appropriately so that your .git directory is not publicly accessible via a browser!

-j.
+k.
 Reconfiguration of third-party authentication (eg: changes on Google Developer's Console to reflect

 ### Additional features

 The following features have been added to enhance security and functionality.

 1.
 2.
+3.

 ### Known issues